JakeFuller/BeerClub/readme.md

-Beer Club Website
+# Beer Club Website

 Uses Express, Node and MongoDB to pull beer data from MongoDB and builds the DOM using javascript.
 Displays beer information on cards in web page.

-TODO:
+NOTE: This project has been sunset.
+All code intended for demonstration and educational purposes only.

-- UPDATE README.MD!!
+Unfinished:
 - Use set list information to generate pages for past months beers
 - General styling updates